benjaminion/upgrading-ethereum-book/src/book.md

 ##### `SLOTS_PER_HISTORICAL_ROOT`

 There have been several redesigns of the way the beacon chain stores its past history.
 The current design is a [double batched accumulator](https://ethresear.ch/t/double-batched-merkle-log-accumulator/571?u=benjaminion).
 The block root and state root for every slot are stored in the state for `SLOTS_PER_HISTORICAL_ROOT` slots.
-When that list is full, both lists are Merkleized into a single Merkle root, which is added to the ever-growing `state.historical_roots` list.
+When those lists are full, each list is [Merkleized separately](/part3/transition/epoch#def_process_historical_summaries_update), and their roots are added to the ever-growing `state.historical_summaries` list within an [`HistoricalSummary`](/part3/containers/dependencies#historicalsummary) container.

 #### State list lengths